What is the menopause?

 Early menopause

-Premature ovarian insufficiency
+Premature ovarian insufficiency (POI)

 If you have been diagnosed with an early or premature menopause it is very important that you take HRT until at least your early 50s, unless there is a specific contraindication.
-Many women in this age group have been put off HRT by media scares, but they do need to replace the natural hormones they have lost to protect their heart and bones for the future.
+Many women in this age group have been put off HRT by media scares, but they do need to replace the natural hormones they have lost to protect their heart, brains and bones for the future.